Cyber security procedures

 • escalate and report cyber incidents that involve information damage or loss to the Legal Services directorate

-• measure the performance of the ISMS and report to the Chief Information Security Officer (CISO).
+• measure the performance of the ISMS and report to the Chief Information Officer (CIO)

-• allocate resources for its function and manage the budget and funding for the cyber security program
+• allocate resources for the function of the ISMS and manage the budget and funding for the cyber security program

 • endorse or approve policies, procedures, practices and tools to ensure compliance with the NSW Cyber Security Policy